Munyajunior/React-proj-4/README.md

-# React-proj-4
+# Chef Gemini

-Dynamic Web App: Chef claude: A website which takes a list of incredients from user and generates a recipe using AI.
+Dynamic Web App: Chef Gemini: A website which takes a list of incredients from user and generates a recipe using Gemini AI.